 On the other hand, in a Chapter 13 bankruptcy, you can retain most of your assets by restructuring and consolidating your existing debt into manageable monthly payments based on your income.

-Fact: Automatic Stays Protect You from Creditors
+Fact: An Automatic Stay Protects You from Creditors

-When you file for bankruptcy, you will often be granted automatic stays from the majority of creditors for the duration of your bankruptcy case.
+When you file for bankruptcy, you will often be granted an automatic stay from the majority of creditors for the duration of your bankruptcy case.
 What this means is that almost all types of creditors, including collection agencies and government entities, will no longer be able to take action against your property because of debt.
 This can save you from eviction, car repossession, and more.

 Fact: Exemptions May Allow You to Keep Your Home